NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 Run the default instrumentation script locally with __TODO__```command```.

-Take a screenshot of the command line output of the insturmentation script.
+Take a screenshot of the command line output of the instrumentation script.

 Save output file of the instrumentation script as ```local_output.txt``` and commit it to your lab repo fork.